 - (e) If the soldier and spouse decide against using a Power of Attorney and acquiring a Sun Life card, there is one last option.
 The soldier can write a letter to PSHCP, which authorizes them to make the cheque (for the one claim only) payable to the spouse.
 An original letter, signed by the soldier, must be sent with each claim; so it is recommended that the soldier write out several of these before leaving. - (3) Completing A PSHCP Claim.
 Claims may be submitted at any time during a calendar year.
 Claims must be received no later than six months after the end of the year in which the expenses occurred.
 The Administrator has no obligation to recognize claims received beyond the six months, however claims may be submitted for a longer period of time if the Administrator is satisfied that the delay was unavoidable.
 For your convenience, several copies of the PSHCP claim form can be found at the back of this manual.
 If you experience difficulties filling out the form, you can contact Sun Life at 1-888-757-7427, and they can easily provide you with assistance; - (4) Dependent's Dental Care Plan.
 Dependants of Regular Force personnel and Reservists on Class C service are automatically covered, provided that the Marriage Certificate or Common-Law Declaration, and the Birth Certificates of the children have been registered and placed on the soldier's personnel file.
-This is a very comprehensive plan, and it is to your benefit to become familiar with what is claimable and what is non-claimable dental work; - (a) You can obtain a Dental Care Plan Guide book by contacting the DSG or FST, or simply visiting the following web page: - i. http://www.cmp-cpm.forces.gc.ca/dgcb-dgras (Enter in your language of preference and select the "Programs and Services" link found at the left side of the screen). - (b) Although automatically covered with our dental plan, there are a few preliminary steps you must take to ensure that you receive the proper benefits: - i.
+This is a very comprehensive plan, and it is to your benefit to become familiar with what is claimable and what is non-claimable dental work; - (a) You can obtain a Dental Care Plan Guide book by contacting the DSG or FST, or simply visiting the following web page: - i.
+Dependants' Dental Care Plan (DDCP) Canada.ca (Enter in your language of preference and select the "Programs and Services" link found at the right side of the screen). - (b) Although automatically covered with our dental plan, there are a few preliminary steps you must take to ensure that you receive the proper benefits: - i.
 Find a dentist that accepts the military insurance plan (Great West Life).
 Most (if not all) do, so this should not be difficult; - ii.
 Fill out the dental insurance form found at the back of the manual.
 The instructions are on the right side of the page.
 Your dentist will fill out Part 1 and your spouse must fill out Part 2; - iii.
 Take the document to your dentist on your first visit.

-They will enter you into their system and will always charge you in accordance with your benefits package; and
+They will enter you into their system and will always charge you in accordance with your benefits package; and - iv.

-- iv.
 Know what your benefits are!
 Visit the link listed above and make sure you are covered. - (5) The Canadian Forces Superannuation Act and The Pension Act.
 The CF Superannuation Act and The Pension Act both provide benefits to the Regular Force or Reserve members on Class C service or to their beneficiaries if a service member is disabled or killed while in service.
 If you or your spouse would like to know more, the deploying member can visit their squadron orderly room and obtain the information from the clerks; and - (6) The Canadian Forces Group Insurance Plan (SISIP).
 SISIP offers disability, survivor income, optional group term insurance, dependant life insurance and coverage after release to both Regular Force and Reserve members.
 It is suggested that members review their insurance coverage prior to deploying.
-Further information and advice on SISIP can be obtained from your local SISIP representative. - d.
-House Matters.
-Deployments can occur at the last-minute; therefore a great deal of work may need to be done around the family home.
-Many problems for the family at home can be easily avoided by putting arrangements into place prior to your departure: - (1) Snow Removal and Grass Cutting.
-It is suggested that you consider arranging snow removal and/or lawn maintenance contracts for the duration of a tour if it is reasonable to assume that your family will not be in a position to do this work.
-The DSG and FST can provide guidance in finding lawn care, snow removal and other maintenance services.
+Further information and advice on SISIP can be obtained from your local SISIP representative.